 Does a Statutory Demand affect my credit rating?

-Statutory demands are not recorded on your credit file; however, if a creditor makes you bankrupt, this will be recorded on your credit file.
+Statutory demands are not recorded on your credit file however, if a creditor makes you bankrupt then this will be recorded on your credit file.